 Inverted Classroom: Also known as the “flipped” model, the inverted classroom does not reduce face-to-face class time.
 Instead, the course is enhanced with additional digital resources such as video lectures and quizzes that students review prior to class.
 This allows for design of active learning and hands-on activities to be incorporated into the classroom time.
 The term “flipped” refers idea that video lectures might be provided outside of classroom, and what would have been homework assignments completed during class.

-MOOCs: A MOOC is is an online course aimed at unlimited participation and open access via the web.
+Massive Open Online Courses (MOOCs): A MOOC is an online course aimed at unlimited participation and open access via the web.
 Access to direct instructor and learner feedback is very limited and it should be noted that University of Toronto MOOCs are not for credit.
 The University of Toronto has partnered with two organizations providing MOOC platforms, Coursera and EdX as described on the Open Utoronto web site.
 Currently some of our MOOC content is being repurposed in conjunction with selected University of Toronto degree program courses through use of the inverted classroom model.